jonathanhirz/jonathanhirz.com/games/crashPlan.md

 title: crashPlan
 ---

-Click game to focus, then tap to boost!
+Click game to focus, then tap SPACE to boost!